 You will receive an email with your Skip the Line Metropolitan Museum tickets in an email.
-No need to print.
-Skip the admissions line, and head in by showing your mobile voucher.
+Please take a printout of the same and skip the admissions line, by showing your printed voucher.

 The ticket is valid for up to a year from the date of your purchase.

 Metropolitan Museum of Art, 1000 5th Avenue, New York

 - The ticket is valid for a period of 3 days so that you can visit the three museums comfortably.